lijikun/orca-linux-deployment/README.md

 For deployment of parallelized ORCA on Linux-x64 computer.
 Tested to work on Debian 8 and CentOS 7, with ORCA 3.0.3.

-1. ORCA 3.0.3 needs OpenMPI 1.6.5 for proper multithreaded computing.
+1. ORCA 3.0.3 requires OpenMPI 1.6.5 for multithreaded computing.
 Download openmpi-1.6.5 source code:

         wget http://www.open-mpi.org/software/ompi/v1.6/downloads/openmpi-1.6.5.tar.gz